yajrendrag/unmanic-plugins/source/split_mkv/description.md

 This plugin operates only on MKV (Mastroska) files and splits the file into multiple constituent MKV files based on chapter markings or based on a configured time period.
 The motivation for doing this is when a single MKV file holdes multiple episodes of a show.
-The file name is expected to indicate the presence of multiple episodes
+The file name is expected to indicate the presence of multiple episodes - if the file name doesn't contain a string of Sxx[<sp><->]*Eyy[<sp>]*-[<sp>]*E*zz then the plugin will conclude the file does not container multiple episodes to split.

+In above string, Sxx and Eyy can be contiguous or can be separated by a space &/or a dash or a dash surrounded by spaces.
+Eyy and Ezz can be separated by a dash, or a dash surrounded by spaces.
+Moreover the final E in front of zz is optional.

+That pattern needs to be somewhere in the basename of the video file for the plugin to conclude it has multiple episodes.

 ---